On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Introduction

 \section{Introduction}

-Supervised approaches in capturing human 3D pose are now remarkably effective, provided that enough annotated training data is available~\cite{Li14e, Li15a, Pavlakos16, Popa17, Sun18d, Tekin16b, Zhou17f, Zhou16b} .
+Supervised approaches in capturing human 3D pose are now remarkably effective, provided that enough annotated training data is available~\cite{Li14e,Li15a,Pavlakos16,Popa17,Sun18d,Tekin16b,Zhou17f,Zhou16b}.
 However, there are many scenarios that involve unusual activities for which not enough annotated data can be obtained.
-Semi-supervised or unsupervised methods are then required~\cite{Li19c, Pavllo19, chen2017adversarial, Tung17a, Kanazawa19, chen2019unsupervised}.
-A promising subset of those rely on constraints imposed by multi-view geometry: If a scene is observed by several cameras, there is a single {\it a priori} unknown 3D pose whose projection is correct in all views~\cite{Rhodin18a, Kocabas19,Mitra20}.
+Semi-supervised or unsupervised methods are then required~\cite{Li19c,Pavllo19,Chen17h,Tung17a,Kanazawa19b,Chen19g}.
+A promising subset of those rely on constraints imposed by multi-view geometry: If a scene is observed by several cameras, there is a single {\it a priori} unknown 3D pose whose projection is correct in all views~\cite{Rhodin18a,Kocabas19,Mitra20}.
 This is used to provide a supervisory signal with limited need for manual annotations.
-There are many venues, such as a sports arena, that are outfitted with multiple cameras, which can easily be used for this purpose.
+There are many venues, such as a sports arena, that are equipped with multiple cameras, which can be easily used for this purpose.

-These semi-supervised approaches, however, are sensitive to occlusions or noisy predictions, which are prevalent in crowded scenes.
-In this paper, we propose an approach that can handle them effectively.
+However, some of these semi-supervised approaches are sensitive to occlusions and noisy predictions~\cite{Rhodin18a,Mitra20}.
+Others rely on a non-differentiable implementation of triangulation, which precludes making it a full-fledged component of the learning pipeline~\cite{Kocabas19}, while some others require full labels to apply a learnable triangulation~\cite{Iskakov19}.
+In this paper, we propose an approach that overcomes these limitations.
 To this end, we start from the observation that there are now many off-the-shelf pre-trained 2D pose estimation models that do not necessarily perform well in new environments but can be fine-tuned to do so.
-Our approach therefore starts with one of these that we run on all images taken at the same time and whose results can be triangulated.
+Our approach therefore starts with one of these that we run on all multi-view images whose results can be triangulated.
 The model is then trained so that the prediction in all views correspond to the re-projection of the pseudo 3D pose target.
-In particular, we give the 2D prediction of each view a weight, that is derived from the level of agreement of that view with respect to all other views.
-In doing so, we apply a principled triangulation weighting mechanism to obtain pseudo 3D targets that can discard erroneous views, hence helping the model bootstrap in semi and weakly supervised setups.
+In particular, we give to the 2D prediction of each view a weight, that is derived from the level of agreement of that view with respect to all other views.
+In doing so, we apply a principled triangulation weighting mechanism to obtain pseudo 3D targets that can discard erroneous views, hence helping the model bootstrap in semi-supervised setups.
 Our approach can be used in any multi-view context, without restriction on camera placement.
 At inference time, our retrained network can be used on single-view images and have their output lifted to 3D by an auxiliary network.